 Mr. Barker has served as Senior Vice President, Chief Accounting Officer since April 2006.
 From February 2012 to September 2012, he also served as Interim Chief Financial Officer.
 From June 2003 to April 2006, Mr. Barker held the position of Vice President, Chief Accounting Officer.
 Prior to joining EA, Mr. Barker was at Sun Microsystems, Inc., as their Vice President and Corporate Controller from October 2002 to June 2003 and Assistant Corporate Controller from April 2000 to September 2002.
 Prior to that, he was an audit partner at Deloitte & Touche.
-Mr. Barker serves on the Board of Directors of Corsair Components,

-Inc., the Audit Committee of Gatepath, a non-profit organization and on the Accounting Advisory Board for the University of Notre Dame.
+Mr. Barker serves on the Board of Directors of Gatepath, a non-profit organization, and on the Accounting Advisory Board for the University of Notre Dame.
 Mr. Barker graduated from the University of Notre Dame.

-Mr. Schatz has served as Senior Vice President, General Counsel and Corporate Secretary since June 2014.
-Mr. Schatz joined EA in 1999, and prior to his current role he served as Deputy General Counsel and as Vice President since 2006.
+Mr. Schatz has served as EA's General Counsel and Corporate Secretary since June 2014.
+Mr. Schatz joined EA in 1999, and prior to his current role, he served as Deputy General Counsel and as Vice President from 2006 to 2014.
 Mr. Schatz earned his J.D. from Georgetown University Law Center, and received his undergraduate degree from Pomona College.
 Mr. Schatz is a member of the Bar of the State of California and is admitted to practice in the United States Supreme Court, the Ninth Circuit Court of Appeals and several United States District Courts.